aimeertaylor/Pv3Rs/README.md

 probability of relapse to zero.
-However, the current version of Pv3Rs is suboptimal for *P. falciparum* recurrent state inference: genotyping errors, which are not accounted for under the current Pv3Rs model, are liable to lead to the misclassification of recrudescence as reinfection when relapse is suppressed.
+However, the current version of Pv3Rs is suboptimal for *P. falciparum* recurrent state inference: genotyping errors, which are not accounted for under the current Pv3Rs model, are liable to lead to the misclassification of recrudescence as reinfection when the probability of relapse is zero *a priori*.

 ### Notable assumptions:

-1) Relationship graphs compatible with a given sequence of recurrent states are equally likely *a priori*
+1) Relationship graphs compatible with a given recurrent state sequence are equally likely *a priori*
 2) Perfect detection of alleles (no genotyping error)
 3) Perfect detection of parasites (problematic for low density clones)
 4) Perfect detection of episodes (requires active follow up)
 5) Mutually exclusive recurrent states (requires frequent follow up with treatment)
 6) No within-host *de novo* mutations
-7) Parasite population is outbred
+7) Parasites are outbred (implies the parasite population is infinitely large and panmitic)
+8) Genetic markers are independent
+    - Ignores long-range linkage disequilibrium due to background relatedness
+    - Ignores short-range linkage disequilbrium between between sibling parasites
-8) All siblings are regular siblings
+10) All siblings are regular siblings
     - Siblings are transitive (not true of some parent child-like sibling trios)
     - Siblings are independent (not true of meiotic siblings)
     - Siblings draw from at most two parents (not true of half-siblings)